ikskuh/zig-opengl/README.md

 ```
 This function will load all OpenGL entry points with the help of `get_proc_address`.
 It receives the `load_ctx` as well as the function name.

+## Pregenerated Loaders

+This repository contains pre-generated bindings for all extension-free OpenGL versions.

 ## Example

 This example uses [ZWL](https://github.com/Aransentin/ZWL/) by @Aransentin.